Jesus Forgives Sins and Heals a Man

 Matthew 9: 1-8

 Jesus had performed several miracles now, mostly healing people of sickness or physical problems.
-One day people brought a man who was sick of the palsy.
+One day, as Jesus was teaching in a house in Capernaum, people brought a man who was sick of the palsy.

 If you remember the Centurion’s servant that was healed, you may remember that palsy is a condition that means they cannot move in some way, sometimes with shaking.
-Apparently this man couldn’t walk because he was brought there by others.
+This man was carried there by four others.

-Since Jesus had healed people before, and even healed someone with this kind of condition, some probably expected Jesus to heal this man.
+Since Jesus had healed people before, and even healed someone with this kind of condition, most probably expected Jesus to heal this man also.
 It seems that Jesus knew what people expected and he decided to teach what we all need even more than this man needed to be healed from the palsy.

 Jesus understood the faith of the man and those that brought the man to him.
 Jesus told the man, “Son, be of good cheer; thy sins be forgiven thee.”

-This must have surprised many people!
-The people who believed in Jesus probably were surprised that at first he didn’t heal the man, but talked of forgiving his sins.
+This must have surprised many people that he didn’t heal the man, but talked of forgiving his sins!
 There were some of the scribes there who were thinking that Jesus was committing a terrible sin by saying he could forgive sins – something only God can do.
 It was the scribes’ job to know the law and write copies of the law.
-They knew a lot about the law, but they didn’t understand that Jesus was the Son of God; they didn’t know that Jesus could really forgive sins.
+The scribes knew that saying you could forgive sins without God’s authority was against that law.
+They didn’t understand that Jesus was the Son of God; they didn’t know that Jesus really can forgive sins.

 Then, Jesus told them why he did this, to teach that he did have authority to forgive sins.
-Then Jesus told the man with the palsy, “Arise, take up thy bed, and go unto thine house.”
+Then Jesus told the man with the palsy, “Arise, and take up thy bed, and go thy way into thine house.”

 The man got up and went to his house, healed!